FedericoDiMarzo/GravityDrumMachine/README.md

 </figure>

 When loaded the software will display a black screen in which the universe will be composed of a single **galaxy** associated with a 1/4 signature.
-Therefore the newborn universe will be started containing one single galaxy which will herself contain one single system, this represented by the single green-margined central square shown in the center of Figure 1.
+Therefore the newborn universe will be started containing one single galaxy which will itself contain one single system, this represented by the single green-margined central square shown in the center of Figure 1.
 We will call in this text what is shown in Figure 1 and 2 "***Galaxy view***" to distinguish it from the
 "***System view***", which usage will become clear later in this overview.